 First, let’s be clear on what I’m referring to as a private scholarship.
 These are scholarships that are not awarded by the school or any government agency.
 These are scholarships that students apply for that are sponsored by corporations, non-profits, and community groups.

-In fact, according a survey by smarterbucks.com, “If our respondents knew then what they know now about their student debt: 80% would have applied for more scholarships/grants.”
+In fact, a survey by Accounting Principles found that a third of college graduates would have actively pursued more scholarships and financial aid options knowing what they now know about the cost of living.
 Which goes to show while they obviously have learned something about debt, they haven’t learned much about scholarships or how to pay for college.

-You could take this information as an argument that students aren’t applying for enough scholarships.
-After all, the NSPA study states the amount of aid that went unawarded “may be approximately $100 million annually.”
+You could take this information as an argument that students aren’t applying for enough private scholarships.
+If they were, then the NSPA wouldn’t be able to talk about all of that unclaimed scholarship money.
 If only students would take the time to apply!

 I’m not saying it couldn’t happen but be prepared to submit a lot of scholarship applications.
 Let’s start with the average cost of attendance for college.
-A good state school is going to be around $25,000 a year while a private school is going to set you back a minimum of $45,000.
+A good state school is going to be anywhere from $25,000 to $35,000 a year while a private school is going to set you back a minimum of $45,000.
 Now how much are these private scholarships offering?

 Forbes has a list of the “10 High Dollar Award Scholarships for College.”
 There’s the Buick Achiever’s Scholarship Program that offers a multi-year $25,000 scholarship-that’s singular, as in one person gets it.
 An additional 1,000 students will receive a one-time award of $2,000.
 So probably at least 1 in 1000 odds?

 There’s the National Merit Scholarships where “At Auburn University hundreds of students apply for 6 elite scholarships which range from $2,500 – $7,500 per year over four years.”
 Room and board almost covered!